prmanjun/learning-library/data-management-library/goldengate/stream-analytics/ggsa/1-ggsa-hwp/1-ggsa-hwp.md

 ## **STEP 7:** Create Pipeline

+To create a pipeline:

-1. To create a pipeline, on the **Create Pipeline** screen, enter a name for the pipeline, and click **Save** to launch the Pipeline Editor.
+1. on the **Create Pipeline** screen, enter a name for the pipeline, and click **Save** to launch the Pipeline Editor.

    ![](./images/createpplne.png "")